dheera/big-yellow-proxxon-mf70-conversion/README.md

 ## Instructions

-### Taking it apart
+### Take apart the X and Y axes

-Remove the 2 axis stage, take apart the Y axis, and then take apart the X axis until you are down to this.
+Remove the 2 axis stage, take apart the Y axis (noting that the lead screw is left-threaded), and then take apart the X axis (right-threaded) until you are down to this.
 Note that the "Proxxon" logo is on the front side, but we will take that off later, so you may want to mark the front side of the aluminum plate with a grease pen or scribe.
 Note that Proxxon's X and Y axis aluminum plates are intentionally NOT perfectly symmetrical by design, so when you put them back together the direction matters or you will not be able to assemble it.

-Remove the 4 M3 screws on top of the Z axis and take it apart.
-Use **cnc-z-nut-tool** to help you remove the lock nut that holds the Z axis lead screw in place.

-Remove this thick plastic cover, which will give us additional clearance to the back of the mill.

 ### Modify the Y channel